Esteph27/wedding-website/README.md

 - [Fly.io](https://fly.io/) documentation for guidance on containerised deployment and CI/CD integration.

+- [BootStrap](https://getbootstrap.com/) for providing responsive components.

-- Open-source resources, libraries, Youtube and code snippets used throughout the project.
+- Open-source resources and libraries used throughout the project including:
+    - [MDN](https://developer.mozilla.org/en-US/) for guidance on JavaScript scrollIntoView() method and HTML5 form validation.
+    - [w3schools](https://www.w3schools.com/) for general reference and code examples.

 - Friends and family for testing the website and providing feedback on usability and design.